GammaBeta/gammaraul-lp-archive/Level Repository/Level 40 - Cake: Pudding Road - 2 Information.md

 **Description:**  No level description. <br>
 **Contributors:** No additional contributors. <br>
-**Additional Comments by Current Me:** This is barely finished, though I find it funny that I established myself as the unnofficial Cake Regulator.
+**Additional Comments by Current Me:** This is barely finished, why must every 10th level be cursed to be disappointing?
+I find it funny that I established myself as the unnofficial Cake Regulator thouh.
 Also, why did the creator of this hack make the text so unreadable on a black background, and why do you start underwater?
 Why did you start underwater in the last level too?
 Is this the start of a pattern?